jetify-com/opensource/api/ts/README.md

 # Jetify API TypeScript Client

-**Warning:** this client is currently and development and subject to change.
+**Warning:** this client is currently in development and subject to change.

 ## Usage